 How a Single Phrase Defined the War on Terror

 In the chaotic aftermath of the deadliest terrorist incident on record, Congress passed a series of laws reorganizing and empowering U.S. intelligence agencies and the military to combat the threat from terrorism.
 It is not surprising that the U.S. government enacted these changes in the wake of the attacks.
-What is striking, however, is how many of those measures are still in place today, and have served as the foundation of U.S. foreign and domestic policy for nearly twenty years.
+What is striking, however, is how many of those measures have served as the foundation of U.S. foreign and domestic policy for over twenty years.

-In particular, the 2001 Authorization for Use of Military Force (AUMF) has been interpreted, many experts say, far beyond its original scope, serving as the justification for counterterrorism policies through almost two decades.
+In particular, the 2001 Authorization for Use of Military Force (AUMF) has been interpreted, many experts say, far beyond its original scope.
+It served as the justification for counterterrorism policies for almost two decades.

 What is an AUMF?